docs / integration / ci-cd

 CI/CD & Automation

-Use the same explicit workflow in automation that you use locally: initialize, inspect, stage, push.
+Use the same explicit workflow in automation that you use locally: initialize, capture, run dataset workflows, publish.

 Authentication